z-houbin/SampleHandler/README.md

-# sampleHandler
-android Handler 简单实现
+Simple implementation of android Handler